Priynshu2341/realtimetaskmanagement/README.md

 🚀 Key Features

-JWT Authentication & Authorization:
+🔐 JWT Authentication & Authorization:
 Secure login and role-based access control using access and refresh tokens.
 Users receive a default USER role upon registration, and admins can promote users when needed.

-Role-Based Project Management:
+🧱 Role-Based Project Management:
 Only admins can create new projects and assign members using their usernames.
 Each project contains a list of tasks that admins can fully manage.

-Task Control & Comments:
+✅ Task Control & Comments:
 Tasks include properties such as priority and status, which can be updated.
 Every task supports a comment section, allowing all members to collaborate.

-Pagination Support:
+⚙️ Pagination Support:
 All major entities (Projects, Tasks, Comments) support both normal and paginated data retrieval for flexible client performance optimization.

-Redis Caching:
+⚡ Redis Caching:
 Integrated Redis caching to reduce database load and deliver faster response times.

-JWT Refresh Token Flow:
+🔁 JWT Refresh Token Flow:
 When an access token expires, a new one is automatically generated after validating the refresh token.

-DTOS
+🧩  DTOS
-All Response and Request uses DTO For better response and requests
+All Response and Request uses DTO For better response and requests.

 💡 Highlights